 Not all study takes the form of formal teaching: students are expected to do their own private study.
 Most lecturers will provide students with readings lists for their modules and thereafter it is up to the student to decide how much reading he or she wants to do.
 How much time is devoted to private study is a matter for the individual but students are expected to demonstrate a certain degree of maturity in their approach to private study.

 The assessment profile of each module can be found in the Course Catalogue.
-It is normally made up of essays or coursework to be submitted throughout the semester, and an end-of-semester examination.
-Tutorial contribution may also be an element.
+It is normally made up of essays or coursework to be submitted throughout the semester, and may also have an end-of-semester examination.
+A tutorial contribution may also be an element.

-Study Abroad students are expected to undertake the same workload as local students and to follow all aspects of the module, including attendance at classes and tutorials, preparation of essays and projects and sitting examinations.
+Study Abroad students are expected to undertake the same workload as local students and to follow all aspects of the module, including attendance at classes and tutorials and completion of assessment and examinations.